Rappsilber-Laboratory/xiRT/documentation/source/usage.rst

 To adapt the xiRT parameters a yaml config file needs to be prepared.
 The configuration file is used to determine network parameters (number of neurons, layers, regularization) but also for the definition of the prediction task (classification, regression, ordinal regression).
+Most of the values do not need to be touched in standard use cases.
 Depending on the decoding of the target variable the output layers need to be adapted.
 For standard RP prediction, regression is essentially the only viable option.
 For SCX/hSAX (general classification from fractionation experiments) the prediction task can be formulated as classification, regression or ordinal regression.
 For the usage of regression for fractionation it is recommended that the estimated salt concentrations are used as target variable for the prediction (raw fraction numbers are possible too).
+Below are some examples to better understand the different parameterizations.

 Examples
 ========